 1. What happens if a legal notice is not replied?

-It is not mandatory to reply a legal notice, yet it is advisable to reply appropriately to the notice bearing in mind the laws applicable.
+It is not necessary to respond to a legal notice, but it is advisable to reply to the notice accordingly, taking into account the laws in force.

 2. Who can send a legal notice?

-Any person whose legal right has been infringed can send a legal notice online or physically to the person or company infringing the legal right.
+Any individual whose legal right has been violated can, electronically or physically, submit a legal notice to the infringing person or organization.

 3. Can a legal notice be sent by email?

-Yes, a legal notice can be sent through e-mail.
-However, it is advisable to send a copy of the Legal Notice to the addressee via a registered post or courier as well.
+Yes, it is possible to submit a legal notice via e-mail.
+It is, however, advisable to send a copy of the Legal Notice via registered post or courier to the addressee as well.

 4. Is it mandatory to reply to a legal notice?

-No. It’s not mandatory to reply to a legal notice, but it is advisable to reply as it can help the addressee if a civil suit is eventually filed.
-The matter can be solved by common consensus, saving time and money.
+No. Replying to a legal notice is not necessary, but it is advisable to respond as it will support the addressee if a civil case is ultimately filed.
+By common consensus, the matter can be solved, saving time and money.